florianberthier/Software-Quality-Handbook-Assignment/Readme.md

 Each feature is presented, after which each participant in the poker schedule can vote.
 The cards are laid face down so that no one knows who votes what.
 If a consensus is not reached, everyone can discuss the feature again.
 Votes and discussions follow each other until a majority decides on the estimate.
 The process is repeated for each feature presented, usually two to ten per poker schedule.

-If you want to know more, feel free to check out this link: https://www.mountaingoatsoftware.com/agile/planning-poker
+If you want to know more, feel free to check out [this link](https://www.mountaingoatsoftware.com/agile/planning-poker)

 ![image](./images/poker_schedule.png)